SamJ26/csharp-and-dotnet-lectures/lecture_02/lecture.md

 - Their implementation can be overridden in subclasses
 - `virtual` + `override` keywords
-- Virtual can be:
+- Virtual can be methods, properties, indexers or events
-    - Methods
-    - Properties
-    - Indexers
-    - Events
 - `virtual` modifier cannot be used with the `static`, `abstract`, `private` or `override` modifiers

 ---